 There are plenty of opportunities available (e.g., a pandemic, a hot housing market, plenty of natural disasters) for moving scammers today.
-Fortunately, there are some easy ways to avoid being scammed by a moving company.
+Fortunately, there are some easy ways to avoid being scammed by a moving companies chicago il.
 Knowing how to find an honest, reliable company is all about watching out for red flags.

 Requiring Cash or a Large Deposit Up Front

 Typically, a moving company won’t require you to make a deposit when you book your move.
 Of course, there are some cases (e.g., summer months, high-volume areas) in which there’s a legitimate reason for requiring a deposit.
 If you’re asked to pay a cash deposit upfront, make sure you ask what it’s for and if this is a standard policy for the company.

 It’s difficult to know how much stuff will fit into a moving truck without providing you with an in-home estimate.
 This is also a great time to get to meet the moving company and have your questions answered.
 While some legitimate movers can provide ballpark estimates based on the size of your home and the distance you’re going.
 There are also movers who are willing to do a virtual walk-through due to the pandemic.